Cloud-by-cloud Multiphase Investigation of the Circumgalactic Medium of Low-redshift Galaxies: CONCLUSION

 \item The {\hi} column density range of cool clouds (PIE) spans several decades 11.8 $\lesssim$ {\colden} $\lesssim 19.7$, and decreases as the impact parameter increases.
 The {\hi} column density of warm-hot (TDP--Low) clouds ranges between $12.8 \lesssim$ {\colden} $\lesssim 17.2$, and the {\hi} column density of hotter phases (TDP--High) ranges between $12.0 \lesssim$ {\colden} $\lesssim 15.2$.

-\item The cool clouds are explained by models that assume photoionization equilibrium (PIE).
-In agreement with theoretical predictions, we find that some of the PIE clouds follow the $L = 0.1$pc/$n_{\rm H}$ relationship, consistent with the expectation of characteristic size scale for clouds formed by the process of fragmentation.
+\item The cool clouds are well explained by models that assume photoionization equilibrium (PIE).
+In agreement with theoretical predictions of cool clouds forming by the process of fragmentation, we find that the $L \sim 0.1$pc/$n_{\rm H}$ relationship is consistent with being a lower bound in PIE cloud thickness at every {\hden}.

 \item About half of the warm-hot clouds, referred to as TDP--Low clouds, are found to be affected by time-dependent photoionization.
 These clouds are different from PIE clouds in their large ratios (0.5$-$1 dex higher) of $\log$({\ovi}/{\ciii}).
 The remaining TDP--Low clouds have properties similar to PIE clouds, and these clouds may be in or close to PIE.